Some English words can only be understood fully by knowing how they fit into English culture

 HOW CULTURE CAN UNDERLIE ENGLISH WORDS

-Sometimes the full meaning of a word cannot be clear unless you are familiar with the culture that gave rise to it.
+Sometimes the full meaning of a word or phrase cannot be clear unless you are familiar with the culture that gave rise to it.
 By “culture” I mean the non-universal knowledge, beliefs, attitudes and practices of a particular group.
 The English language has numerous words that are linked to the culture of its originators.
 For example, the word stumped meaning “unable to find an answer” is actually borrowed from the game of cricket, where it refers to a situation that would need pages to explain here.
 You do not need to know cricket in order to use and understand the non-cricket meaning of stumped, but such knowledge does help a deeper understanding.

 In this post I wish to present a wide range of words that strongly reflect English culture, explaining not just their meanings but also the cultural background.
 “English” should be understood as all of the cultures of so-called “core” English-speaking countries – Britain, Ireland, The USA, Canada, Australia and New Zealand – but quite often it will be British culture in particular that is the focus.
 Further information about specifically English writing practices is in the Guinlist post 59.
 Paragraph Length.
 For influences of other cultures on English, see The Greek Impact on English Vocabulary and 135.
 French Influences on English Vocabulary.

 CATEGORIES OF ENGLISH CULTURAL WORDS

 Cultural words tend to fall into categories.
 One that is considered elsewhere is politeness: where English culture sees a need for a special polite expression – for example in questioning other people or talking about debt – other cultures may not (see 166.
 Appropriacy in Professional English).
 The following other categories seem to be particularly important.